 This is unfortunate since LDAP has huge potential outside of these narrow fields of implementation.

 Aquisition of LDAP knowledge can be a difficult journey with vast amounts of complex technical information being thrown indiscriminately at, and consequently tending to overwhelm, the new user.

-The LDAPviewer (LV) Project was started with the following sets of objectives:
+The LDAPviewer (LV) Project was started with the following, user specific, sets of objectives:

-Provide a high quality LDAP/DSML Viewer or Browser with an easy to use (intuitive) interface for the casual LDAP user that hides as much LDAP detail as practical.
+Provide a high quality LDAP/DSML Viewer or Browser with an easy to use (intuitive) interface that hides as much LDAP detail as practical.

 Connection Profiles may be optionally configured to display concurrent access to the RootDSE including any necessary credential information.

-Connection Profiles may be optionally configured to display concurrent acess to an OLC (On-Line Configuration) feature such as OpenLDAPs cn=config.
-The DN to access this feature together with capture of any necessary credential information maximum flexibility for a wide range of LDAP servers.
+Connection Profiles may be optionally configured to display concurrent access to a Secondary DIT supporting configuration or monitoring features (such as those of OpenLDAP, ApacheDS and others).
+The DN to access these features, together with any necessary credential information, is captured in the Connection Profile and provides maximum flexibility for a wide range of LDAP servers.

-The OLC feature may also be used to support any secondary service on the same host as the main DIT, for example concurrent access to a second DIT, a second DIT view based on a different base DN or any other LDAP service such as OpenLDAP's cn=monitor.
+The Secondary DIT feature may also be used to support any other service on the same host as the Primary DIT, for example concurrent access to a second DIT or a another DIT view based on a different base DN, or using different credetial information to test ACL/ACI/ACP sets.

 Standard help files use HTML format and may be edited locally with site specific content.
-An administators HTML Help kit provides the help files (with Apache SSI includes and an expansion utility) to allow easy replacement of key styling and textual context.
+An administrators HTML Help kit provides the help files (using Apache SSI includes and an expansion utility) to allow easy replacement of styling and textual context for site specific use.

 © LV Project 2016.
 Creative Commons Attribution 4.0 International License.